ElijahLinton/regex-tutorial/Develop/gist-template.md

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

-lets go into a scenario tha i am
+lets go into a scenario that i am setting up a username but unfortunatley it cant go through why is that you ask? its all because of this ^supercooldude$ its a regular expression(regex) it helps preventing any username from being identical but there are more powerful ways to use regex for a methods

 ## Table of Contents